 - Thermoplastic Polyurethane (TPE/TPU)

-While these are preferred materials for medical injection molding, it doesn’t preclude the use of engineered plastics that are prevalent in other industries like the following (which are listed with examples of typical applications):
+While these are preferred materials for medical injection molding, it doesn’t preclude the use of engineering plastics that are prevalent in other industries, such as the following (which are listed with examples of typical applications):

 - Acrylonitrile Butadiene Styrene (ABS): car bumpers and dashboard trims